 SMS Message your expressions of interest in these scholarships including your email address, to 0418 836 137.
 OR Email email@example.com with a request to join a cruise with a standard Job application format.

 Students are under the supervision of an ACA Academy Master for the performance of the required training and logged industry experience as part of their internships.
 Students will work with ship's crew members for their regular cruise ship roster as part of their enrolment agreement with ACA Academy.
-As part of their continued accredited training in extension certificates, we have arranged for our students to undertake a normal ship's crew roster mentored by ship's crew members in their regular tasks as part of the student intern agreement.
+As part of their continuing accredited training for extension certificates, we have arranged for our students to undertake a normal ship's crew roster mentored by ship's crew members in their regular tasks as part of the student intern agreement.

 There is neither suggestion nor intent of offer of employment from either the Academy or the Cruise company in the enrolment agreement.
 However, this does not preclude either the Academy or the Cruise Company from such an offer.